acfabro/assignment2-deployment/README.md

 1. Import `database/database.sql` to your MySQL database.

+2. Run `sh deploy.sh` to download all code.
+You may have to check the output and watch for errors.

-2. If using your own database, open `deploy.sh` and edit your database settings.
+3. If using your own database, open `build.sh` and edit your database settings.
 I.e. your database's IP address, database name, and credentials.

 ```
 export DB_HOST=db